aminul-haque23/EverythingForGitHub/README.md

-This is an initial commit
+This is an initial commit.
+Here are some additional information to mention for this data.